Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 Joanne Karen Wuensch - BMO Capital Markets (United States)

 Wonderful.
 Good morning.
 I have two questions for you.
 The first one has to do with gross margins.
-The commentary at the Analyst Day would imply a 50 basis point improvement next year, but this year you're absorbing 120 basis points in the FX headwind.
+The commentary at the Analyst Day would imply a 50 basis point improvement next year, but this year you're absorbing 120 basis points from the FX headwind.
 And with FX shifting, walk me through, please, why this wouldn't be better next year?

 Daniel J. Brennan - Boston Scientific Corp.

-Well, obviously, we haven't given guidance, yet, Joanne, relative to 2018.
-You're correct, it's a 120 basis point headwind for the full year this year, and I think what's nice is that we basically will have offset that with operational improvements this year relative to the total number.
+Well, obviously, we haven't given guidance yet, Joanne, relative to 2018.
+You're correct, it's 120 basis point headwind for the full year this year, and I think what's nice is that we basically will have offset that with operational improvements this year relative to the total number.
 So specific to next year, it's one of the numbers that'll add down to what we give for total guidance for operating margin and earnings per share and such for 2018.

 But the focus of the team relative to the operational improvements and the value improvement programs that we drive is alive and well.
 So, we'll need to sort that out relative to what FX will be next year.
-Again, the hope – as I mentioned to Mike Weinstein's question earlier, the hope is that with the rates where they are, we might see a little bit of a less of a headwind next year relative to the FX at the bottom line.
+Again, the hope – as I mentioned to Mike Weinstein's question earlier, the hope is that with the rates where they are, we might see a little bit less of a headwind next year relative to the FX at the bottom line.
 But we'll give specific line item guidance when we give guidance in 2018.

 Joanne Karen Wuensch - BMO Capital Markets (United States)